Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/README.md

 Armor helps increase the character's defense.

 ## Shield

-shields have the same 5 elements as armor.
+Shields have the same 5 elements as armor.

 Shields help strengthen defense and increase the ability to dodge attacks from the opponent

-shields increase the character's defense
+Shields increase the character's defense

 ## Blacksmith
 Blacksmiths have 3 main characteristics: Upgrade, Reforge, Engrave